 Event Name: You can type up to 20 characters, including blank spaces.
 When you're finished press RETURN once.

 Adjust Difficulty Factor: You can adjust the difficulty rating for the event with the control stick, or by typing a new value.
 Difficulty factors range from 1.0 (for the easiest event) to 3.0 (for the hardest).
-Type the appropriate digits in the highlighted moved up and down to select/deselect different events.
+Type the appropriate digits in the highlighted space.